EvanKA/Sample-Project/README.md

 # Sample-Project
-This is a sample project
+This is a sample simulation for mobile phone, that has some basic functionalities like phone and SMS.
+Contains calculator functionality.